-Hemolytic anemia is a disorder in which the red blood cells are destroyed faster than they can be made.
+Hemolytic anemia is a disorder in which red blood cells are destroyed faster than they are made.

 Heart failure is a condition in which the heart cannot pump enough blood to meet the body's needs.

 |High Blood Pressure/Hypertension

 High blood pressure, or hypertension, increases the risk for coronary heart disease (heart attack) and stroke (brain attack).

 Heart murmurs may be caused by a number of factors or diseases, including defective heart valves, fever, and pregnancy.

 Creeping eruption is a skin infection caused by hookworms.
 The infection is also called cutaneous larva migrans or sandworm disease.
 Creeping eruption causes severe itching, blisters, and a red growing, winding rash.
 The rash can grow up to 1 to 2 centimeters per day.

 Hypoglycemia is low blood sugar (glucose).
 Hypoglycemia may be a condition by itself, or may be a complication of diabetes or another disorder.

 Hemorrhoids are when the veins or blood vessels in and around your anus and lower rectum become swollen and irritated.
 This happens when there is extra pressure on these veins.

 Thyroiditis is when your thyroid gland becomes irritated.
 Hashimoto’s thyroiditis is the most common type of this health problem.
 It is an autoimmune disease.
 It occurs when your body makes antibodies that attack the cells in your thyroid.
 The thyroid then can’t make enough of the thyroid hormone.